Video game livestreaming: Streamer-viewer relationship

-Livestreaming video games has become a phenomenon offering a range of entertainment and engagement.
-It's not just, about broadcasting gameplay it's about the unique dynamics that streamers bring to their live shows.
-Live chat logs are at the heart of this culture serving as a hub where viewers and streamers form a special bond.
-People are not only interested in the gameplay itself but in the personalities and entertainment provided by the streamer.
-This connection goes beyond watching viewers often try to emulate the streamer's overall persona creating an environment where the streamer sets the tone and vibe of the livestream.
-Live chat logs enable this interactivity through features like subscriber emotes – emoticons that viewers can use if they pay a subscription fee to support their favorite streamer.
-These emotes are often designed specifically for each streamer reflecting their personality or unique language style allowing dedicated fans to communicate in their own way and making video game live-streaming even more immersive.
+Livestreaming video games has become a phenomenon that offers a range of entertainment as well as engagement.
+Live chat (often shortened to just "chat") is at the heart of this culture, serving as a hub where viewers and streamers communicate.
+People are not only interested in the gameplay itself, but in the personalities and entertainment provided by the streamer, as well as the dynamic between the streamer and viewers through chat.

+Live chat enables this interactivity through features like subscriber emotes (emotes that can only be used by viewers that pay a subscription to the streamer).
+These emotes are often designed specifically by (or commissioned by) each streamer and reflect their personality or unique characteristics, allowing fans to develop a sense of community surrounding the streamer.
+Many major streaming services provide some way for viewers to donate to the streamer, and some streamers set up these donations to be read by a text-to-speech program and many will respond to these messages.

 Social activism

 In December 2019, famous streamer, Dr. Lupo, hosted a 24-hour charity live stream to have all donations and earnings earned during the stream donated to St. Jude Children's Research Hospital.
 The stream managed to raise $2.3 million, with Twitch itself donating $1 million of the total.

 In 2020, American politician Alexandria Ocasio-Cortez live streamed herself playing the popular game Among Us with other streamers who have large followings in an effort to encourage people to vote in the 2020 United States presidential election.

 Profession

-Video game livestreaming is an emerging industry, the rise of the industry has allowed many Internet companies to rise while also allowing many grassroots gamers to leap to become big anchors, bringing more employment opportunities for young people.
+Video game livestreaming is an emerging industry.
+The growth of the industry has allowed many Internet companies to rise, while also allowing many grassroots gamers to leap to become big anchors, which brings more employment opportunities for young people.
 Professional streamers often combine gameplay with highly knowledgeable or dexterous play and entertaining commentary.
 They can generate sufficient revenue from viewer subscriptions and donations, as well as platform advertisements and sponsorships from eSports organizations.

 An October 2017 report from SuperData Research estimated that more people subscribed to video game streams and Let's Play videos on YouTube and Twitch than for all of HBO, Netflix, ESPN, and Hulu, combined.